 Any new courses developed for the proposed degree program must be submitted to the Faculty Senate Office on the appropriate form, preferably prior to submittal of the proposal.

-A full proposal is forwarded to the Provost’s Office by the Dean of the College (or with an electronic signature or supporting email from the Dean, if the proposal is transmitted by someone else).
+A full proposal is forwarded to the Office of the Provost by the Dean of the College (or with an electronic signature or supporting email from the Dean, if the proposal is transmitted by someone else).
 Urban campus proposals require the signature of, or email from, the Chancellor, as well.

-The Provost’s Office distributes the proposal for review to either the Graduate School or Undergraduate Education, as well as to the Budget Office, the Dean of Libraries (new degrees only), and the Assessment Office (undergraduate degrees only).
-The Provost’s Office collects the responses and, as needed, refers questions raised in the reviews back to the department and college.
+The Office of the Provost distributes the proposal for review to either the Graduate School or Undergraduate Education, as well as to the Budget Office, the Dean of Libraries (new degrees only), and the Assessment Office (undergraduate degrees only).
+The Office of the Provost collects the responses and, as needed, refers questions raised in the reviews back to the department and college.
 Every effort will be made to conclude this stage of the process within a 14-day proposal review period, although questions and revisions may add to that time frame in some cases.

 For a degree program new to the entire WSU system, the Provost’s Office may elect to conduct an external review, which could add several months to the timeline.
 The Provost’s Office also forwards a summary of the proposal to ICAPP for a concurrent 30-day comment period.